betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 ### Productivity Journaling

-Productivity journaling is different from general journaling (e.g. keeping a diary).
+Journaling for productivity is different what most people think of as keeping a diary.
 Productivity journaling captures tasks, observations, ideas, and lessons to be periodically reviewed, distilled and migrated.

 * **Tasks**: identify something that needs to be done (e.g. a bug to fix).